 Can American students and scholars live at IHAA?

+Yes, American students and scholars are welcome!
 In fact, we believe there is only one international or global community.
 American students/scholars are members of the international community around the world.
 American citizens make up 10-15% of our residential community every year.
 American students must submit an application for residency like all other international students.

 What are the criteria for selecting residents?

 Each application is reviewed and candidates are selected based on their potential contribution to the community, their interests, and the number of available spaces.

 We will choose roommates for you, especially if you are brand new to the country and do not know anyone from the U of M. Residents share apartments with people from different backgrounds and find this an interesting opportunity to learn about and better understand other cultures, beliefs, attitudes and world views.
 Most residents are graduate students.
 The level of study is considered, so that undergrads share with undergraduates and graduate students or scholars are placed together.